EarlJr53/earljr53.github.io/index.md

 ---
-title: "Home"
+title: "Brooke Moss"
 permalink: /
-excerpt: "Brooke Moss - Personal Website"
+excerpt: "Homepage"
 ---

 My name is Brooke Aspen Mague Moss.

-To learn more about me, check out [my About Me page](https://www.brookem.dev/about){: .notice--info}
+{: .notice--info}To learn more about me, check out [my About Me page](https://www.brookem.dev/about){: .notice--info}

 To see the projects I have worked on, check out [my Projects page](https://www.brookem.dev/projects){: .notice--success}